 The research tools

-A. Questionnaire: An online questionnaire tailored for this study comprised 18 questions, allowing teachers to self-assess their familiarity and utilization of digital technologies across various professional contexts.
-Constructed with inspiration from the SELFIE (Self-reflection on Effective Learning by Fostering the use of Innovative Educational Technologies) framework for teachers' questionnaires (Kampylis, Punie, and Devine, 2015), this tool, developed by the European Commission's Joint Research Center (JRC), aids educators in reflecting on their digital competence.
-The SELFIE questionnaire comprising 34 questions, served as the foundation for our focused 18-question instrument, centering on teaching practices.
-Areas explored included for example the creation and modification of digital resources, the use of digital technologies for feedback and reflection, and the enhancement of collaboration among learners.
-Each question offered five response options, ranging from non-use to active student involvement—a crucial aspect aligned with the study's primary objective.
+A. Questionnaire: A questionnaire with 18 items, designed specifically for this study, was administered online to enable educators to self-assess their familiarity and utilization of digital technologies across a variety of professional contexts.
+The questionnaire’s design was based on the Self-reflection on Effective Learning by Fostering the use of Innovative Educational Technologies (SELFIE) framework developed by the European Commission’s Joint Research Center for educators (Kampylis, Punie, and Devine 2015).
+The SELFIE questionnaire, comprising 34 items, aids educators’ reflections on their digital competence.
+It provided a foundation for the design of our 18-item instrument, which focused on teaching practices.
+Areas covered included the creation and modification of digital resources, the use of digital technologies for eliciting feedback and reflection, and enhancing collaboration among learners.
+Each item was associated with five response options, ranging from non-use to active student involvement, which was aligned with the study’s primary objective.

-Additionally, the questionnaire featured background inquiries on gender, age, seniority, and field of teaching, among others (see the attached questionnaire in the appendix).
-Distributed via email to approximately 500 teachers, the questionnaire garnered responses from 156 participants, yielding a response rate of about 30%.
+Additionally, the questionnaire gathered background information on areas such as sex, age, seniority, and teaching field (see the attached questionnaire in the Appendix).
+The questionnaire was distributed via email to approximately 500 educators, of whom 156 responded, yielding a response rate of approximately 30%.

-B. Semi-structured Interview: Ten teachers, chosen for their consistent integration of technology in teaching across diverse subjects and experiences, participated in face-to-face or Zoom semi-structured interviews, each lasting approximately 45 minutes.
-The interviews aimed to glean insights on three key questions: 1.
-Identifying crucial elements for learners in digital learning.
-2. Defining self-directed learning from the interviewee's perspective.
-3. Enumerating teaching methods and activities that facilitate active and self-directed learning through digital technologies.
+B. Semi-structured Interviews: Ten educators, representing diverse subjects and experiences, were selected in light of their consistent integration of technology within their teaching practice.
+They participated in semi-structured face-to-face or Zoom-based interviews, each lasting approximately 45 minutes.
+The interviews aimed to elicit their insights on three key topics: (1) crucial elements for learners engaged in digital learning; (2) a definition of self-directed learning from the interviewee's perspective; and (3) teaching methods and activities that facilitate active and self-directed learning through digital technologies.

 Data analysis

-The questionnaire: Frequencies were computed for each question and background variable within the study population.
-Subsequently, factor analysis was employed, utilizing Principal Axis Factoring (PAF) for extraction and the Promax rotation method.
-This method facilitated correlation between dimensions, particularly non-orthogonal rotation in the presence of multiple dimensions.
-The outcome of the factor analysis revealed four distinct dimensions (Table 3), and their interrelation was examined using Pearson's correlation analysis.
+The questionnaire: Frequencies were computed for each item and background variable within the study population.
+Subsequently, factor analysis was performed, using principal axis factoring for extraction and the Promax rotation method to draw correlations between dimensions, particularly non-orthogonal rotation in the presence of multiple dimensions.
+The results of the factor analysis revealed four distinct dimensions (Table 3), whose interrelations were examined using Pearson's correlation analysis.

-The Interviews: The interviews underwent a thorough analysis involving the identification of central themes.
-Employing content analysis facilitated an exploration of the inner experiences, shedding light on the perceptions and actions of the interviewed teachers while enabling the derivation of valid conclusions for their broader context (Krippendorff 2018).
-In the analytical phase, two researchers, designated as the first and second authors, individually scrutinized all interview transcripts.
-They categorized responses based on teachers' answers to each of the three questions posed.
-The reliability assessment employed the "reliability between judges" framework (Lincoln and Guba 2000).
-In instances of discordant opinions, a deliberative process ensued until consensus was achieved.
-The reliability measure between the judges demonstrated a substantial 88%.
+The Interviews: The interview transcripts were thoroughly analyzed, and central themes were identified.
+The use of content analysis facilitated an exploration of inner experiences, shedding light on the perceptions and actions of the interviewed educators, while also enabling valid conclusions to be derived within a broader context (Krippendorff 2018).
+For the analysis, two researchers who are the first and second authors of this article individually examined all interview transcripts.
+They categorized the educators’ responses to each of the three questions posed.
+The “reliability between judges” framework (Lincoln and Guba 2000) was used for assessing reliability.
+In cases of discordant opinions, the researchers followed a deliberative process to reach a consensus.
+The reliability measure was substantial at 88%.

-Finding
+Findings

-Area of utilizing digital technologies
+Areas in which digital technologies are used